Southside Place, Texas: Local government

 Southside Place's city council meets on the second Tuesday of each month.
 The mayor and the city council are elected for two-year terms.
 Two and three vacancies are on the council on alternate years.
 Elections are held during the first Saturday in each May.
 Any qualified voter may be placed on the ballot for Mayor or a city council position.
 The Mayor and each council member receive a one U.S. dollar per year salary in accordance with a Texas state law which requires all city officials to receive a salary.
 As of 2021 the mayor is Andy Chan.
 Glenn ‘Pat’ Patterson preceded him.
-Melissa Byers, Jennifer Anderson, Dr. Melissa Knop, Douglas Corbett and Barbara Dewitt are the city council members.
+Melissa Byers, Jennifer Anderson, Dr. Melissa Knop, Douglas Corbett and Brad Stollberg are the city council members.

 The Southside Place Police Department is a 24-hour police organization that provides police services to the City of Southside Place.
 The Chief of Police is D.H.
 McCall and employs 12 sworn Texas Peace Officers.
 The Southside Place Police and Fire Departments are headquartered along with the city administration at 6309 Edloe Avenue.
 The Fire Department is a two engine company house.
 All of its members are volunteers.
 The Fire Chief is Ulysses Serrano.
 It has a mutual aid agreement with the cities of West University Place and Bellaire.

-Harris Health System (formerly Harris County Hospital District) designated Martin Luther King Health Center in southeast Houston for ZIP codes 77005 and 77025.
 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center.